Some19ice/ngdi-v1/docs/review/tracking/implementation-progress.md

 The following tasks are prioritized for the next implementation phase:

-1. Enforce password policies for stronger account security
-2. Implement device tracking for suspicious activity detection
+1. Implement device tracking for suspicious activity detection
-3. Enhance form validation and input validation across the application
+2. Enhance form validation and input validation across the application
-4. Improve testing infrastructure and coverage
+3. Improve testing infrastructure and coverage
-5. Enhance API documentation
+4. Enhance API documentation

 ## Completed Git Commits